 The sounds of nature have also been tested, for example, water, forests, etc. These also worked well on the people that responded positively to the white and pink noises.

-Noise maskers should be played at a low volume, and as such, will not make your tinnitus permanently worse.
+Noise maskers should be played at a low volume, and will not make your tinnitus permanently worse.
 A good noise masker should not be able to play sound at a damaging level.

 However, while most people that I know get exceptional results when their tinnitus is masked by sounds, even if it is only a fan when going to sleep.
 This is not always the case.